¨ FrontPage ¨ Outlook ¨

-Our graphics demonstration creating a landscape page, but the steps are the
+Our graphics demonstration creating a landscape page, but the steps are the same for changing margins.

-margins, you should go to the end of the area where you want the different orientation or margins, and insert another section break using the same method.
+If you are going to go back to your previous orientation or margins, you should go to the end of the area where you want the different orientation or margins, and insert another section break using the same method.

 OfficeArtilces.com debuted on May 26, 2005.